American options valuation in time-dependent jump-diffusion models via integral equations and characteristic functions: Conclusion

 \section{Conclusion}

-In this paper, we use the change-of-variable formulae derived in \cite{Peskir2005,Peskir2007Surf} to prove generalized decomposition formula \cref{decompGenN} for pricing American options under various time-inhomogeneous models.
-These models include pure diffusion processes (including multidimensional diffusion such as stochastic volatility models, etc.), jump-diffusion models, and models with jumps of finite and infinite variation and activity.
+In this paper, we use the change-of-variable formulas from \cite{Peskir2005,Peskir2007Surf} to derive general Volterra integral equations of the second kind for pricing American options under a broad class of {\it time-inhomogeneous} models.
+These models include pure diffusion processes (including multidimensional cases such as stochastic volatility models), jump-diffusion models, and models with jumps of finite or infinite variation and activity.

+For models with jumps, the resulting integral equations are {\it non-local}, posing significant computational challenges.
+To address this, we demonstrate how these equations can be transformed into their {\it local} counterparts, which are more tractable, by using the pseudo-differential operator approach introduced in \cite{ItkinBook}.

 Since for many such models the transition density is not known in closed form, but the CF is available, we propose representing the density via the CF using the representation provided by the COS method of \cite{FangOosterlee2008}.
 Once this representation is established, computing the option price requires two main steps: first, solving the integral Volterra equation (potentially multidimensional) of the second kind to find the EB, and then computing the European option price (usually via FFT) and the EEP using numerical quadratures.